-The purpose of ICROFS is to coordinate, execute and disseminate stakeholder oriented, high quality research that contributes to a further development of a sustainable, market driven and competitive Danish organic sector and thereby promote continued growth of the organic sector in Denmark.
-All initiatives must be based on the organic principles and issues.
-Through the research activities ICROFS will further contribute to the development and expansion of organic farming and food systems as instruments for achieving important societal objectives concerning the environment, climate, biodiversity, protection of drinking water, animal welfare and health, rural development, as well as UN's Sustainable Development Goals.
+The research must contribute to a further development of a sustainable, market driven and competitive Danish organic sector and thereby promote continued growth of the organic sector in Denmark.
+All initiatives must be based on the organic principles and the EU Council Regulation on organic production.
+Through the research activities ICROFS will further contribute to the development and expansion of organic farming and food systems as instruments for achieving important public goods and objectives concerning the environment, climate, biodiversity, protection of drinking water, animal welfare and health, rural development, as well as UN's Sustainable Development Goals.